Complete Fusion for Stateful Streams: Equational Theory of Stateful Streams and Fusion as Normalization-by-Evaluation: Conclusions

 All in all, we offer a way to intuitively assemble pipeline descriptions, using higher-order functions, records, modules, etc.~-- and assuredly and entirely avoid the overhead of the abstractions in the resulting code.
 In the domain of stream processing as well, one attains abstraction without guilt.

 In the future work we would like to extend \strymonas\ to support more or all pipelines in the domain of Weld.
 We also want to look into the domain of ETL pipelines, specifically, to support various forms of merging and stream correlation.
+It is also interesting to look into a way to (semi-) automatically verify or enforce the side-conditions \ref{d:side-cond} on raw stream pipelines, perhaps via a type system.

-As StreamIt has demonstrated clearly, start-up behavior (e.g., filling in the window) differs significantly from steady-state.
-StreamIt has therefore special support for it, so-called `prework'.
+As StreamIt has clearly demonstrated, the start-up behavior (e.g., filling in the window) differs significantly from steady-state.
+StreamIt has therefore special support for it: so-called `prework'.
 Another common use of prework is to introduce initial delay.
 It seems worth implementing a similar feature in \strymonas.

 \begin{acks}